Rooplor/classcraft-frontend/README.md

-# ClassCraft - Knowledge sharing never been this simple
+# ClassCraft - Knowledge sharing never been this easy

 Rooplor's capstone project